strategineer/personal-website/content/blog/2025-01-23/index.md

 Prepping for all the possible paths the players might take through the megadungeon felt like torture because I wasted so much time prepping NPCs and encounters that players never experienced.

-Some of your prep time will be wasted no matter what you do to avoid this, especially when running a megadungeon, but getting a confirmation from players about where they're going to go next at the end of each session would have helped reduce this wasted prep time by quite a bit.
+Some of your prep time will be wasted no matter what you do to avoid this, especially when running a megadungeon, but confirming with players where they plan to go next at the end of each session would have helped reduce wasted prep time significantly.

 ### Give means for players to accelerate their dungeon exploration

 I would give PCs more opportunities to find portals for entering and exiting the dungeon in various places, provide them with transportation-related magical items and/or allow them to help set up an in-dungeon taxi service of some kind.

-Megadungeons are BIG and navigating through previously explored parts of the dungeon over and over again can get tedious even if you re-populate these parts of the map with NPCs.
+Megadungeons are vast and navigating through previously explored parts of the dungeon over and over again can get tedious even if you repopulate these parts of the dungeon with NPCs.

 Factions within the dungeon can also make use of these additional entrances and exits which would make them more mobile and able to encounter PCs on a more regular basis throughout the dungeon.